- Biological Inventions

 - Granting of the PTE and Non-Patent Exclusivities would require the establishment of the Patent Linkage system in effect, which is not there at present, and India is not planning to do it in the near future, because India has not, as of yet, entered into any trade agreement which requires such provisions.

-- The TRIPS agreement also does not require members to grant such benefits to the innovators, this means that India is in no obligations to grant PTE and Non-Patent Exclusivities.
+- The TRIPS agreement also does not require members to grant such benefits to the innovators, this means that India is in no obligation to grant PTE and Non-Patent Exclusivities.
 Whatever pressure is there on Indian policymakers to implement such benefits, are there due to the Trade Agreements like the Trans-Pacific Partnership (TPP), Regional Comprehensive Economic Partnership (RCEP).
-These agreements constitute to a new regime called as TRIPS Plus, which is lobbied by the big pharma companies of the developed countries.
-Currently, India is not signatory to any of such agreements.
+These agreements constitute a new regime called TRIPS Plus, which is lobbied by the big pharma companies of the developed countries.
+Currently, India is not a signatory to any such agreements.